pingcap/docs/stale-read.md

 >
 > Decreasing the preceding TiKV configuration item will lead to an increase in TiKV CPU usage and traffic between nodes.

-To learn more about the internals of Resolved TS and diagnostic techniques, check out [A User's Guide to Stale Read and Safe-ts in TiKV](/stale_read_user_guide.md).
+For more information about the internals of Resolved TS and diagnostic techniques, see [Understanding Stale Read and safe-ts in TiKV](/stale_read_user_guide.md).

 ## Restrictions